 - Ebony Young, MS, LAT, ATC

 Athletic training management

-- Lindsey Ream, MEd, ATC, Manager, Sports Medicine Athletic Training & Community Outreach
+- Lindsey Ream, MEd, LAT, ATC, Manager, Sports Medicine Athletic Training & Community Outreach

 Our Sports Medicine Program team is active in the Atlanta youth sports community.
 The staff leads workshops for coaches and provides certified athletic trainers for area high schools and club sports organizations.
 We also offer educational in-services to physicians and other organizations.